roguehashrate/paymeinmorz/README.md

-# paymeinmorz
-I simple payment URI/QR code generator for XMR and ZEC
+A simple payment URI/QR code generator for XMR and ZEC